 It plays an important role in nature because, being a carnivorous bird of the scavenger-ghoul type, it eliminates organic remains from the ecosystem that can become infectious sources associated with the putrefaction of animals.

-Since ancient times, the condor has been an important animal in the mythology and traditions of the Andean world, which is why it is represented in cultures such as Chavín, Paracas, Nasca, Wari, Tiahuanaco, among others.
+Since ancient times, the condor has been an important animal in the mythology and traditions of the Andean world, which is why it is represented in cultures such as Chavín, Paracas, Nasca, Wari, and Tiahuanaco, among others.

-The Incas considered the condor immortal and therefore represented the Hanan paccha, the land above, the sky and the future.
+The Incas considered the condor immortal and therefore represented the Hanan paccha, the land above, the sky, and the future.

 In more recent times, the condor has starred in festivities in Andean peasant communities such as the "Yawar Fiesta" in which it is tied to the back of a bull that struggles to get rid of its presence.

-These extraordinary birds reproduce, have their nests and live in high Andean areas that are difficult to access, generally mountainous and rugged areas.
+These extraordinary birds reproduce, have their nests, and live in high Andean areas that are difficult to access generally mountainous and rugged areas.
 They usually fly alone or in small groups and despite their large size it is not common to see them soaring through the skies.

 However, there are certain places in Peru where it is possible to observe the majestic flight of the condor.
 One of them is the Mirador Cruz del Cóndor, located 4,160 meters above sea level, in the Colca Valley, in the Arequipa region.

 In Cusco, the most frequent place for the sighting of condors is the Mirador de Chonta.
 This is also known as the Sanctuary of the Condors.
-It is located at more than 3,400 meters of altitude.
+It is located at more than 3,400 meters altitude.
 It is one of the best known viewpoints and many tourists travel to the area just to see these incredible birds.
 The best of all is the beautiful high Andean landscape that can be appreciated when arriving at the viewpoint.